 Author notes: Happy Christmas Anne-Marie!
-This is one of your present: a Spirited away fanfic.
-This is the sequel to what happened in the movie.
+This is one of your presents: a Spirited Away fiction.
+This is the direct sequel of the movie.
 I love you!

-Hahem...
+Ahem...
 To everyone else, you can enjoy it too!
-Lol!

 Spirited Away… and back.

 "A new home… and a new school.
 It's true it can be scary."

 "And heeeeeeere we are.
 Our new home.
 That's odd, the movers aren't here yet.
 I'm sure it's them we saw earlier."

 They got out of the car and Akio, Chihiro's father, opened the gate.